 One goal of follow-up care is to check for a recurrence, which means that the tumor has come back.
 A tumor recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 The doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type of tumor and stage first diagnosed and the types of treatment given.

 Managing long-term and late side effects of medulloblastoma

 Sometimes, side effects may linger beyond the active treatment period.
 These are called long-term side effects.
-In addition, other side effects called late effects may develop months or even years afterwards.
+In addition, other side effects called late effects may develop months or even years after treatment has ended.
 Late effects can occur almost anywhere in the body.
-They include physical problems, such as heart and lung problems and second cancers, which is a new cancer that happens in someone who has had cancer before.
+They include physical problems, such as heart and lung problems, and second cancers, which is a new cancer that happens in someone who has had cancer before.
 They also include emotional problems, such as anxiety, depression, and problems with memory, thinking, attention, and learning difficulties.

 Based on the type of treatment your child received, the doctor will recommend what examinations and tests are needed to check for late effects and side effects from surgery.
 Late effects of treatment for medulloblastoma can include cognitive and hormonal symptoms from radiation therapy to the brain or spinal cord.
 Follow-up care should address your child’s quality of life, including any developmental or emotional concerns.